eclipsesource/tabris-js/doc/touch.md

 - **target**: *Widget* - the widget that received the event
 - **timeStamp**: *number* - the time at which the event was created, in milliseconds
 - **touches**: *{x: number, y: number, absoluteX: number, absoluteY: number}[]* - an array of touch coordinates for all current touches.
-The x/y coordinates are relative to the parent of the widget whereas the absoluteX/absoluteY coordinates are relative to the `ui.contentView`.
+The x/y coordinates are relative to the parent of the widget whereas the absoluteX/absoluteY coordinates are relative to the `contentView`.
 Since multiple touches are currently not supported, the array always has one element.

 Example:
 ```js